 Eliminate the Wait by offering timely access to appropriate information and guidance for those with concussion injury.
 This will include proactive and reactive measures, such as refining the predictive algorithms based upon patient symptoms and tests of who are at risk for more debilitating symptoms and developing sensitive tests to determine when normal activity can be resumed

-The uOBMRI-Concussion Advisory Group (CAG) was formed to address the growing and pressing needs of concussion injury patients.
-It is unique in its partnership between patients/caregivers and the uOBMRI researchers/clinicians to address the urgent needs of concussion injury survivors.
+The CAG was formed to address the growing and pressing needs of concussion injury patients, it is a unique partnership between patients/caregivers and the uOBMRI researchers/clinicians.
 Major challenges for concussion injury patients include timely access to care, predicting whether injury will lead to substantial deficits, and understanding of when activity can be resumed.

 “Eliminate the Wait”